peterhoward42/minikafka/docs/log.md

-            *  find a way to isolate tests o  have a go at the Store virgin test pass o  digress to unit test index independently o  start with creation programmatically and save to given file o  this test suite mo - not much good cos doesn't tell you where the problem is. o  augment test for with tests that close and repopen the store
+            *  find a way to isolate tests o  have a go at the Store virgin test pass o  digress to unit test index independently
+                    *  start with creation programmatically and save to given file o  what about mutexing in test and in whole package? o  move on to deserialise index test o  this test suite mo - not much good cos doesn't tell you where the problem is. o  augment test for with tests that close and repopen the store